mccauleysylvia/large-data-website/ia/user-testing-report.md

 - She clicked on the link as expected…
 - She noticed my logo isn't there
 - Responsiveness is a little awkward
+- "Do you need this at the bottom?"

 ### Celta Riden